claitonllemes/Hackintosh/README.md

 ![Utilities and Tools](https://user-images.githubusercontent.com/99222756/250302428-cab44bc3-fb85-44e5-a13d-5c68ee2b7793.png "Utilities and Tools")

-**<details><summary>Open Details</summary><br>**

-A set of tools that help a lot in creating your EFI.
-These tools often facilitate and automate complex tasks for those who don't want to do it manually.
+<details><summary>A set of tools that help a lot in creating your EFI.
+These tools often facilitate and automate complex tasks for those who don't want to do it manually.</summary><br>

 <br>